 Ingredients:

 Slow cooker: Simmer on low.
 For beef bones, cook for 48-72 hours.
-For chicken bones, cook 12-24 hours.
-The longer the cook time, the more gelatin and minerals are drawn out.
+For chicken bones, cook for 12-24 hours.
+The longer the cooking time, the more gelatin and minerals are drawn out.
 You may need to add water periodically, as some of the water evaporates.

 Stovetop: Bring to a boil, then cover and simmer on low for the same amount of time above based on the bones you’re using.
 Add water as needed.